dijasila/GPAW/doc/documentation/lcao/lcao.rst

 Local Orbitals
 --------------

-In LCAO mode, it is possible to obtain a reduced basis set of localized orbitals that can be used to define effective tight-binding Hamiltonians.
+In LCAO mode, it is possible to obtain a reduced basis set of localised orbitals that can be used to define effective tight-binding Hamiltonians.
 Contrary to Wannier functions (WFs), the LO construction is not based on a projection of the Kohn-Sham states and does not require any physical input such as the initial guesses for the WFs.
 In fact, the LOs are obtained directly from a sub-diagonalization of the LCAO Hamiltonian.
-The LOs are constructed for any atom in the system through a subdiagonalization of the Hamiltonian block of its AOs.
-This procedure yields a set of LOs whichare atomic-like functions and are by construction atom-centered and orthogonal within the same atom (but not among different atoms).
-Furthermore, the LO representationcan can coexist with the original AO one ne, in the sense that one can sub-diagonalize only a subset of atoms within the Hamiltonianof the system.
+The LOs are constructed for any atom in the system through a sub-diagonalization of the Hamiltonian block of its AOs.
+This procedure yields a set of LOs whichare atomic-like functions and are by construction atom-centred and orthogonal within the same atom (but not among different atoms).
+Furthermore, the LO representation can coexist with the original AO one ne, in the sense that one can sub-diagonalize only a subset of atoms in the system.
 This is useful if one is particularly interested in a limited part of a system, such as a molecular bridge in a quantum junction, or an adsorbate on a substrate.
 More details and examples can be found in :ref:`los tutorial` tutorial.

 ..
 [LCAO-article] A. H. Larsen, M. Vanin, J. J. Mortensen, K. S. Thygesen, and K. W. Jacobsen, Phys.
 Rev. B 80, 195112 (2009)